-A basic understanding of geophysical and/or geotechnical methods is a minimal in order to be able to grasp the nature of this course.
+A basic understanding of geophysical and geotechnical methods will help, but the course can also easily be followed with limited knowledge of these subjects.
 In addition, basic understanding of physics will help to understand the overall idea of wind energy and its associated issues.